 Vodafone switched on its 5G service in July 2019.
 Seven cities were involved in the initial rollout of 5G including London, Glasgow and Manchester and as of May 2020, its 5G service is also live in Birmingham, Bristol, Cardiff, Gatwick, Lancaster, Liverpool, Plymouth, Stoke-on-Trent and Wolverhampton.

 O2’s 5G plans

-O2 have announced they will launch its 5G offering in October, planning to turn on their service in Belfast, Cardiff, Edinburgh, London, Slough and Leeds before expanding to a total of 50 towns and cities by the summer of 2020.
+O2 have announced they will launch its 5G offering in October, planning to turn on their service in Aberdeen, Belfast, Brighton, Cardiff, Edinburgh, Liverpool, London, Slough and Leeds before expanding to a total of 50 towns and cities by the summer of 2020.